Thomas A. Blasdel: Career

-For most of his military career, Thomas Blasdel served as a Private in Company H, 83rd Indiana Infantry.
+For most of his military career, Thomas Blasdel served as a private in Company H, 83rd Indiana Infantry.
 He is most famous for his contribution during the Siege of Vicksburg, Mississippi.

 On May 22, 1863, General Ulysses S. Grant ordered an assault on the Confederate heights at Vicksburg.
 The plan called for a storming party of volunteers to build a bridge across a moat and plant scaling ladders against the enemy embankment in advance of the main attack.
 Blasdel was 20 years old at the time and, while he hadn't been in the army for a full year, he volunteered to be a part of this party.
 The volunteers were well aware that the odds of survival were slim and the mission was called, in nineteenth century vernacular, a "forlorn hope".
 Only single men were accepted as volunteers and even then, twice as many men as needed came forward and all but 150 men were turned away.

 The event started in the morning, not very long after a naval bombardment by the opposing side.
 The Union soldiers came under enemy fire immediately and were pinned down in the moat they were to cross.
 Even though there were multiple attacks by the Confederates, the party with Blasdel was able to hold off the opposing side.
 This went on until night, when both sides retreated because of darkness.
 Out of the 150 volunteers, around half were killed, which was much better than the men had predicted.
 79 of the survivors (including Blasdel) were eventually awarded the Medal of Honor.

 Blasdel was discharged in June 1865.

 On August 11, 1894, at the age of 51 and 31 years after the fact, Blasdel received the Medal of Honor for gallantry during the Siege of Vicksburg.

 Later life

 Blasdel married Elizabeth and had a child, Emert.
 Elizabeth died in 1928 and Thomas on October 12, 1932, in Reno County, Kansas.
-He is buried in Fairlawn Burial Park, Hutchinson, Kansas.